Electrogravitational

 inertia as the resistance to the applied force and gravitational mass of the

-body are caused by the action of the graviton field on the given body.
-As it follows
+body are caused by the action of graviton field on the given body.
+As it

-from the principle of relativity, at a constant velocity the action of graviton
+follows from the principle of relativity, at a constant velocity the action of

-fluxes from different sides is balanced, but it is not so in case of the body’s
+graviton fluxes from different sides is balanced, but it is not so in case of

-acceleration.
-When the body is accelerated, a force must be applied and work
+the body’s acceleration.
+When the body is accelerated, a force must be applied

-must be carried out to bring the body from the state with one velocity into the
+and work must be carried out to bring the body from the state with one velocity

-state with a different velocity.
-This work is done against the action of
+into the state with a different velocity.
+This work is done against the action

-inertia proportional to the applied force and inversely proportional to the
+inertia proportional to applied force and inversely proportional to the

-expressions for the gravitational field’s strength and potential, and therefore
+determined from the expressions for gravitational field’s strength and

 gravitational mass, [14] [15]